uw-bionlp/ards/README.md

 $ python3 -m spacy download en
 ```

-3. Run the tool on a directory of clinical notes as `.txt` files:
+3. Run the tool on a directory of Chest X-ray notes as `.txt` files:

 ```sh
 $ python3 main.py <your_notes_directory>